• Skip to primary navigation

 What is a Monkey Bread -

-The bread dough is a pretty simple milk based dough with a little sugar in it.
-The dough is then pinched off into tiny balls (about 64 to be exact) and then dipped in meted butter and then cinnamon sugar and then stacked against each other in a Bundt pan.
+The bread dough is a pretty simple milk-based dough with a little sugar in it.
+The dough is then pinched off into tiny balls (about 64 to be exact) and then dipped in melted butter and cinnamon sugar and then stacked against each other in a Bundt pan.

 The Bundt pan would be the choice of pan as it will help in baking the bread uniformly.
 In a regular pan, the bread in the deep inside might not bake well and might remain a little doughy.

-• The bread stays well in room temperature for couple of days and freezes really well.
+- The bread stays well at room temperature for a couple of days and freezes really well.
 So the extras can always be frozen and reheated slightly.

 A for Almond cookies from China